 - What if a family needs to borrow more than the annual limit of federal Direct Loans?
 Parents can borrow federal Parent PLUS loans, which have a higher interest rate and fee than student Direct Loans.
-The interest rate on these loans disbursed between July 1, 2020 and June 30, 2021 is 5.3%, and the fee is about 4.23%.

 - Are there private sources of student loans?
 Yes, many banks, credit unions, and lending institutions offer education and personal loans.
 They are never as competitive as federal student loans, but may have better terms than federal Parent PLUS loans.
 It’s important to shop carefully, but not until after the federal loan rates are set in late May or early June.
 For homeowners, a home equity line of credit (HELOC) can be a smart source of college funding as well.